Start by engaging the readers

 Writers have wrestled with the “starting a memoir” question since quill pen was first put to papyrus.
 And there’s no single right way to begin a memoir.

-The primary goal is to make the readers want more.
-And that can be done in many ways: whether shocking or understated, humorous or dramatic, literary or plainspoken.
+The primary goal is to make the readers want more, and it can be done in many ways, whether shocking or understated, humorous or dramatic, literary or plainspoken.

 In short, grab their attention any way you can!